mdakk072/deep3ssas/readme.md

 ## Overview

 1. **Python Flask Website**: A web application that displays available parking spots in different locations using Flask and Jinja2.
-2. **Detection Module**: A Python-based module using YOLOv5 to process live camera feeds and detect parking spots.
+2. **Detection Module**:

+A Python-based module using YOLOv5 to process live camera feeds and detect parking spots.

 3. **Data Collection Module**: Collects data from the detection module and saves it in a PostgreSQL database.
 4. **Data Correction Module**: Corrects the collected data and prepares it for model training.
 5. **Training and Evaluation Module**: Trains the model using the corrected data and evaluates its performance.
 If the new model performs better, it is sent to production.
 ## Parking Detection Project Workflow

 1. **Camera Feed**: Obtain live camera feed from various parking locations.
-2. **Detection Module**: Process the camera feed using YOLOv5 to detect available parking spots.
+2. **Detection Module**: 2. **Detection Module**: Process the camera feed using YOLOv5 to detect available parking spots.
 3. **Data Collection**: Collect the detected parking spot information and save it to the PostgreSQL database.
 4. **Data Correction**: Correct the collected data, if necessary, to improve the accuracy of the information.
 5. **Model Training**: Train the YOLOv5 model using the corrected data to improve detection accuracy.